EDUCBA

 Example #3

-In this example, I need to find out how many teams are possible in a group of three from nine players?.
+In this example, I need to find out how many teams are possible in a group of three from nine players.
 I have the total number of players here. i.e. 9.
-I want in a combination of 3.
+I want a combination of 3.
 Here I want to know the combinations of three-digit that are possible from 9 players.
-It can be calculated easily by the COMBIN formula.
+The COMBIN formula can easily calculate it.

 Select a cell “C9” where the COMBIN function is applied.